DannyBoyNYC/session-6/readme.md

 }

 export default Pirate;

 ```

 * App.js:

 ```js

 import Pirate from './Pirate';

 ```

-Load the new component in `App.js`:
+Use the new component in `App.js`:

 ```js

 <Pirate tagline="Ahoy there Matey!" />

 ```

 * `Pirate.js`:

 ```html

 <div>
   <p>Pirate Component</p>
   <p>{this.props.tagline}</p>
 </div>

 ```

 Inspect using React tool.
 Find the Pirate component and notice the `props` entry.